 Divi Timeline Module, which is a third-party plugin by Tortoise IT via Elegant Marketplace, adds several new modules (the main module and three companion modules) to the Divi Builder to create two different types of responsive timelines:

 - One where you create content for each point on the timeline.
-Each item in the timeline can have its own content, links, colors, fonts, icon, etc.
+Each item in the timeline can have its own content, links, colors, fonts, icons, etc.

 - One that uses your existing content from either pages, posts, media, or projects.